RALLERGUMSALLA/movie_site/README.md

 ### Home Page

 * Search for movies, users, and producers.
-This is done using SQLAlchemy's ilike. and the PostgreSQL equievelant of this is:
+This is done using SQLAlchemy's ilike. and the PostgreSQL equievelant of this is (for users search):
 ```sql:
 SELECT * FROM users
 WHERE username ILIKE '%query%' OR email ILIKE '%query%';